24 May Ten Truths About Bears in Yosemite

 Early in his career, LA founder Scott Gehrman learned this lesson the hard way, when he roused from his slumber to a bear leaning over him, sniffing the scented chapstick in his chest pocket.

+To keep bears and other critters well out of your range from your Yosemite campsite, it’s important to comply with Leave No Trace (LNT) principles, which means practicing proper food storage.
 That leads us to perhaps the most important piece of bear advice we can give: CARRY ALL SMELLY ITEMS IN A BEAR CANISTER.
 Bear “cans,” as guides call them, are designed to protect food and other scented items from bears, and park rangers require that every group of overnight wilderness campers carry one.
 We recommend using Bear Vaults, which are provided on every Lasting Adventure and work great to keep bears from stealing supper.
 (They also double as great camp chairs.)

 Myth #6: All black bears are black.